yak1ex/Test-Kwalitee-Extra/README.md

 # DESCRIPTION

 [CPANTS](http://cpants.cpanauthors.org/) checks Kwalitee indicators, which is not quality but automatically-measurable indicators how good your distribution is.
 [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) calcluates Kwalitee but it is not directly applicable to your module test.
 CPAN has already had [Test::Kwalitee](http://search.cpan.org/perldoc?Test::Kwalitee) for the test module of Kwalitee.
-It is, however, limited to 13 indicators from 35 indicators (core and optional), as of 1.01.
-Furthermore, [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) itself cannot calculate `prereq_matches_use` indicator.
+It is, however, impossible to calculate `prereq_matches_use` indicator, because dependent module [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse) itself cannot calculate `prereq_matches_use` indicator.
 It is marked as `needs_db`, but only limited information is needed to calculate the indicator.
 This module calculate `prereq_matches_use` to query needed information to [MetaCPAN](https://metacpan.org/).

-Currently, 19 core indicators and 9 optional indicators are available in default configuration.
-See ["INDICATORS"](#INDICATORS) section.
+For available indicators, see ["INDICATORS"](#INDICATORS) section.

 # OPTIONS

 You can specify including or excluding an indicator or a tag like [Exporter](http://search.cpan.org/perldoc?Exporter).
 Valid tags are `core`, `optional` and `experimental`.
 For indicators, see [Module::CPANTS::Analyse](http://search.cpan.org/perldoc?Module::CPANTS::Analyse).

 Please NOTE that to specify tags are handled a bit differently from [Exporter](http://search.cpan.org/perldoc?Exporter).
 First, specifying an indicator is always superior to specifying tags, even though specifying an indicator is prior to specifying tags.

 For example,

     use Test::Kwalitee::Extra qw(!has_example :optional);

 `!has_example` is in effect, that is `has_exaple` is excluded, even though `has_example` is an `optional` indicator.

 Second, default excluded indicators mentioned in ["INDICATORS"](#INDICATORS) section are not included by specifying tags.
 For example, in the above example, `:optional` does not enable `is_prereq`.
 You can override it by explicitly specifying the indicator:

     use Test::Kwalitee::Extra qw(manifest_matches_dist);